pedrooaugusto/speech-to-code/spoken/src/modules/typescript/__change_lang/README.md

 The following are some examples of phrases, in english, used to trigger the command `Change input language`:

-1. switch language back portuguese
+1. switch language back to portuguese
-2. change language portuguese
+2. change language to portuguese

 **Português**